Class RBFInterpolation2D

 y(x) = Σ wi φ(||x-ci||)

 where the approximating function y(x) is represented as a sum of N radial basis functions φ, each associated with a different center ci, and weighted by an appropriate coefficient wi.
-For distance, one usually chooses euclidean distance.
+For distance, one usually chooses Euclidean distance.
 The weights wi can be estimated using the matrix methods of linear least squares, because the approximating function is linear in the weights.

 The points ci often called the centers or collocation points of the RBF interpolant.
 Note also that the centers ci can be located at arbitrary points in the domain, and do not require a grid.
 For certain RBF exponential convergence has been shown.
 Radial basis functions were successfully applied to problems as diverse as computer graphics, neural networks, for the solution of differential equations via collocation methods and many other problems.

-Other popular choices for φ comprise the Gaussian function and the so called thin plate splines.
+Other popular choices for φ comprise the Gaussian function and the so-called thin plate splines.
 Thin plate splines result from the solution of a variational problem.
 The advantage of the thin plate splines is that their conditioning is invariant under scaling.
-Gaussians, multi-quadrics and inverse multi-quadrics are infinitely smooth and and involve a scale or shape parameter, r0 > 0.
+Gaussians, multi-quadrics and inverse multi-quadrics are infinitely smooth and involve a scale or shape parameter, r0 > 0.
 Decreasing r0 tends to flatten the basis function.
 For a given function, the quality of approximation may strongly depend on this parameter.
 In particular, increasing r0 has the effect of better conditioning (the separation distance of the scaled points increases).

 A variant on RBF interpolation is normalized radial basis function (NRBF) interpolation, in which we require the sum of the basis functions to be unity.
 NRBF arises more naturally from a Bayesian statistical perspective.
 However, there is no evidence that either the NRBF method is consistently superior to the RBF method, or vice versa.